Course Outline

 - Packaging applications in WAR and EAR formats

-- Deployment options: console, command-line interface (CLI), and scripts
+- Deployment methods: console, command-line interface (CLI), and scripts

 - Implementing hot deployment and version management

-- Reviewing and managing server logs for compliance and performance
+- Reviewing and managing server logs for operational insights

-- Configuring connection pool settings and conducting tests
+- Setting up connection pool parameters and conducting tests

 - Securing the admin console and deployed applications

-- Best practices for domain backups and recovery in a government context
+- Best practices for domain backups and recovery procedures

 Requirements